smyoung88/Credit_Risk_Analysis/README.md

 Various machined learning techniques were employed to train and evaluate models with unbalanced classes while building and evaluating models using the resampling of a credit card dataset from LendingClub.
 Models used were Oversampling with both RandomOverSampler and SMOTE, Undersampling using ClusterCentroids, and a combinatorial approach of over and undersampling using the SMOTEENN algorithm.
 Then, a comparison of two new machined learning models that reduce bias, BalancedRandomForestClassifier and EasyEnsembleClassifier, was done to predict credit risk.
 Each technique and model is highlighted below and a recommendation is given for each based on whether or not they should be used to predict credit risk.

 ## Results
-Using bulleted lists, describe the balanced accuracy scores and the precision and recall scores of all six machine learning models.
-Use screenshots of your outputs to support your results.

 **(1) Naive Random Oversampling**<br><br>
 Accuracy Score: .66